AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 [](https://youtu.be/e5rQAmTCfs0?t=20 "Speed and Size Masters")

-Playbacks can be assigned to a **Speed Master** and/or a **Size Master** which allow you to control the speed and size of shapes or effects stored in a cue (or in the case of chases, to modify the speed of the chase).
+Playbacks can be assigned to a <strong>Speed Master</strong> and/or a <strong>Size Master</strong> which allow you to control the speed and size of shapes or effects stored in a cue (or in the case of chases, to modify the speed of the chase).

 There are twelve possible Speed Masters and four Size Masters which allow you to separately control the parameters of different playbacks, if you need to – for example Rate Master 1 could be assigned to control position shapes, Rate Master 2 to dimmer shapes, and so on.